JoeHughes9877/Portfolio-Website/README.md

-# Dice Image Display Website
+# Porfolio Webset

-A simple webpage that displays dice images.
-Built as a learning project to practice basic HTML, CSS, and JavaScript.
+A simple webpage for displaing my personal projects and to act as a website CV

 ## Project Overview

-This project shows dice images on a webpage.
-It’s a minimal site created to get comfortable with web development fundamentals.
+This project shows my other projects.

 ## Features